brianokeefe/get-hyped/README.md

 <code>ruby get-hyped.rb [OPTION]...
 [PLAYLIST] [TARGET DIRECTORY]</code>

-    -d, --dupes                      Download tracks even if they've already been downloaded
+        --dupes                      Download tracks even if they've already been downloaded -a, --album [ALBUM]              Specify the album MP3 tag for tracks being downloaded -d, --dir [DIRECTORY]            Specify the target directory

 <code>PLAYLIST</code> can be any playlist or username from hypem.com.
 Examples include: